jetsoncontrols/ha-unifi-energy-helper/README.md

 ## How It Works

-1. **Discovery**: On startup, the integration scans the entity registry for UniFi power sensors (PoE ports)
+1. **Discovery**: On startup, the integration scans the entity registry for UniFi power sensors (PoE ports and PDU outlets)
-2. **Sensor Creation**: Creates one energy accumulation sensor **per PoE port**
+2. **Sensor Creation**: Creates one energy accumulation sensor **per PoE port or PDU outlet**
 3. **Button Creation**: Creates a reset button for each energy sensor
-4. **Device Linking**: Links all sensors and buttons to the same device as the UniFi switch
+4. **Device Linking**: Links all sensors and buttons to the same device as the UniFi switch or PDU
-5. **Real-time Energy Calculation**: When power changes on any port:
+5. **Real-time Energy Calculation**: When power changes on any port/outlet:
    - Detects the power state change immediately via event listener
    - Calculates the time elapsed since the last change
    - Computes energy consumed: Energy = Power × Time
-   - Adds it to the accumulated total for that port
+   - Adds it to the accumulated total for that port/outlet
 6. **Dynamic Updates**: Automatically creates new energy sensors and buttons when:
-   - New PoE ports are detected
+   - New PoE ports or PDU outlets are detected
-   - Previously disabled PoE entities are enabled
+   - Previously disabled power entities are enabled
-7. **Display**: Energy sensors and reset buttons appear under the same device as the switch in the Home Assistant UI
+7. **Display**: Energy sensors and reset buttons appear under the same device as the switch or PDU in the Home Assistant UI

 ## Example

+### PoE Switch Example
 If you have a UniFi switch with 8 PoE ports, and ports 1, 3, and 5 have devices connected drawing 15W, 30W, and 10W respectively:

 **Created Entities:**